Here are some questions to consider before you decide to apply to the Bellagio Center Resident Fellows Program

 Q: Am I ready to apply?

 A: Give serious consideration to whether your project is at a point that a residency at Bellagio could be helpful in moving it forward.
 We recommend you give yourself plenty of time to develop a strong project proposal, and to ensure that your recommenders are available to answer a questionnaire as required by the application.
-Applicants are not allowed to re-submit unsuccessful proposals, but they are permitted to submit a significantly revised proposal on similar themes in future application rounds.
+Applicants are recommended not to re-submit unsuccessful proposals, but submit a significantly revised proposal on similar themes in future application rounds.

 Q: What if my work is not in English?